sekarrds1989/VDI/README.md

 # VDI
 Work environment setup

 Following are majorly needed configs.
+I've highlighted few of the notable properties supported.
+Each line has appropriate comment added to explain its behavior

 ## vimrc:
 - Configure appropriate path for "backupdir".
 - Open Vim on some file and Run PlugInstall to install all required plugin's.